Clothing for winter trail running

 As the days become shorter and the weather turns colder and wetter, heading out for a run can present more challenges than usual.
 However, with the right clothing, you can not only stay warm but also have an enjoyable experience.
 In fact, winter trail running can be even more rewarding than running in fair weather.

-If you want to zoom out 10,000 feet and find more about winter trail running check out our guide on How to Survive the Winter Running Season.
+If you want to zoom out 10,000 feet and find more about getting ready for winter trail running check out our guide How to Survive the Winter Running Season.

 Here we are going to focus on our top clothing recommendations that help us continue to run through the winter months.

 The outer or shell layer can be windproof or both wind and waterproof.
 Windproof layers are more breathable than fully waterproof jackets, which can be preferable while running.
-The Arro wind vest offers core protection with minimal impact on breathability.
-The Arro jacket is a lightweight, comfortable, windproof smock suitable for running and other outdoor activities.
+The Arro jacket is a lightweight, comfortable, windproof smock suitable for running in winter when protection from wind is all that is required.

 Lightweight waterproof for running